IceRaptor/HumanResources/README.md

 - Ability to specify pilot icons to use
 - Flag to set to ignore head hunting on a pilot (some pilots are fanatically loyal or put their word over the paycheck)

-- Skirmish bay is broken; according to BD it just doesn't load at all
 - Dialog during AAR that shows all attitude adjustments

 * Add dropship maintenance crew; reduces Argo maintenance cost?